Overv/VulkanTutorial/en/11_Compute_Shader.md

 ### Storage images

+*Note that we won't be doing image manipulation in this chapter.
+This paragraph is here to make readers aware that compute shaders can also be used for image manipulation.*

 A storage image allows you read from and write to an image.
-Typical use cases are applying image effects to textures or doing post processing (which in turn is very similar).
+Typical use cases are applying image effects to textures, doing post processing (which in turn is very similar) or generating mip-maps.

 This is similar for images: